 The RTU and ASCII protocols are available when connecting via Modbus RS485.
 You can switch to ASCII on the device.

-- ► Connect the Modbus data cable to the terminals of module 485MB (RS 485) or to the RJ45 socket of module BASE2 (TCP) as described. - For detailed information on "Modbus communication", see the product pages on the Internet ( $\rightarrow$ SD01189C).
+► Connect the Modbus data cable to the terminals of the fieldbus module (RS 485) or to the RJ45 socket of the BASE2 module as described.

-7.3.4 EtherNet/IP
+7.3.4 Ethernet/IP